csgdV2/Civilization-SMP/README.md

 1. Goto Releases
 2. Download the version you want
-3. Put it in you /(world)/datapacks folder
+3. Put it in your /(world)/datapacks folder

 ---